 What is Adiabatic Cooling?

-Adiabatic cooling represents the process of heath reduction because of the air pressure change during volume expansion.
-Adiabatic cooling occurs when a gas expands without exchanging heat with its surroundings, decreasing its temperature.
-It’s a fundamental thermodynamic process where the gas’s internal energy is used to work on the surroundings, resulting in cooling.
+Adiabatic cooling represents the process of health reduction because of the air pressure change during volume expansion.
+It occurs when a gas expands without exchanging heat with its surroundings, decreasing its temperature.
+It’s a fundamental thermodynamic process in which the gas’s internal energy is used to work on the surroundings, resulting in cooling.

 Understanding the Basics

-2. Energy Conservation: One of physics’s fundamental laws is energy conservation.
+- Energy Conservation: One of physics’s fundamental laws is energy conservation.
 It states that energy can’t be created or destroyed; it can only change forms.
-So, when a gas expands and cools in an adiabatic process, the energy isn’t lost; instead, it’s converted into work done on the surroundings.
+So, when a gas expands and cools in an adiabatic process, the power isn’t lost; instead, it’s converted into work done on the surroundings.

 Mechanisms at Play in Adiabatic Cooling